/ HIGH SCHOOL STAFF

 MRS. ELIZABETH MOGCK

-My husband Matt and I enjoy living in Holland and taking advantage of its all season outdoor beauty.
+My husband, Matt, and I have two young daughters.
+We enjoy living in Holland and taking advantage of its all season outdoor beauty.
 We attend Engedi Church in Holland.

 God has given me a passion for teenagers, for excellent Christian education, and for sharing my love for God through teaching and coaching.
 As an English teacher, I believe it is my privilege and responsibility to teach students how to be critical thinkers and seekers of God’s truth; the studies of literature, language, and writing are wonderful ways to pursue this objective.
 I believe that my life is an outreach motivated by my love for God, and my prayer is that He will use me to give my students opportunities to experience the adventure of loving and serving our incredible God!